 Applicants can pick up study materials at the Idaho State Department of Agriculture (ISDA) in Boise or at any ISDA regional office.
 Contact your local office to find out when the next available exam is offered in your area.
 Exams are $10 per attempt.
-Pre-licence trainings are offered by University of Idaho Extension and ISDA throughout Idaho.
+Pre-trainings are offered by University of Idaho Extension and ISDA throughout Idaho.
 For registration information contact University of Idaho, (208)459-6365.

 Private applicators’ exams (general and agriculture) are closed-book and the fee is $20.
 The applicant must pass with 70% or higher, and the license lasts 2 years.
 To recertify, you can re-take the exams or obtain 6 total CEU units.

 Commercial applicators’ exams cost $120, and the license lasts two years.
 All applicants must show proof of financial responsibility.
 The applicant must have 70% to pass the exam.
 To recertify, you can re-take the exams or obtain 15 total CEU units over the course of two years.

 P.O.
 Box 790, Boise, ID 83701

 Federal laws requires that private and commercial applicators maintain pesticide records for all applications of restricted use products for at least two years.
 The laws are enforced through the state departments of agriculture.
 Applicators can develop their own format for record-keeping.
 Spray dates must be recorded within 14 days after the application is made, and must include: